 Independent parental supporters (IPS)

-We aim to provide an independent parental supporter (IPS) to parents of children with special educational needs and disabilities (SEND), whatever level of SEN support the child or young person receives (SEN Support, with an education, health and care plan) and whatever the special educational need.
+Our independent parental supporter (IPS) provide support to parents and carers of children with special educational needs and disabilities (SEND), whatever level of SEN support the child or young person receives (SEN Support, with an education, health and care plan) and whatever the special educational need.

 If you would like an Independent Parental Supporter to assist you, or would like to volunteer contact us.